cibere/chattotwitch-docs/docs/index.md

 ## Blacklist

-Blacklisting is a [premium](/premium/) feature which allows you to block messages being sent through your crosschat.
+Blacklisting is a feature which allows you to block messages being sent through your crosschat.
 When you block a discord user, any messages sent from them will not be sent from twitch.
 When you block a twitch user, no messages from that user will be sent to discord.

+## Whitelist

+Whitelisting is a feature which allows you to choose who's messages get sent through your crosschat.

 ## Guest-only mode